 ⭐ Recipe FAQs

 The key difference between spiral ham and regular ham, is the way it is cut.
-Spiral ham refers to the way the ham is pre-sliced, but not all the way through.
+Spiral ham refers to the way the ham is pre-sliced, but not all the way through to keep the roast intact.

 Yes, spiral hams come pre-cooked.
 This means that you are generally just heating up the ham, and allowing the glaze to caramelize.